nzakas/proposal-write-once-const/README.md

 I propose that `const` declarations no longer require initialization.
 Specifically:

 1. An uninitialized `const` declaration is no longer a syntax error.
-1. Attempting to read an uninitialized `const` binding before its value is set causes `ReferenceError: Cannot access 'name' before initialization.`.
-(Differs from `let`, which allows you to check the value before initialization.)
+1. Attempting to read an uninitialized `const` binding before its value is returns `undefined`.
 1. An uninitialized `const` binding may have its value set exactly once.
 1. Attempting to set the value of an uninitialized `const` binding more than once causes the same `TypeError: Assignment to constant variable.` as assigning to any other `const` binding.
 1. Using `typeof` on an uninitialized `const` binding returns `"undefined"`